Rhema (doctrine): Personal prophecies

-Along these lines Pastor Nee wrote "We will always treasure the fact that the Lord still speaks today.
+Along these lines Nee wrote "We will always treasure the fact that the Lord still speaks today.
 He not only spoke in the Scriptures, He not only spoke to Paul and John, He is also speaking to us today.
 Whenever someone who is working for the Lord stand up to speak for Him, he must expect the rhema.
 If the Lord does not speak to us today, we are really failures.
 How many times have we preached, yet the Lord did not speak a word?
 It is not that there was something wrong with the message, but it was all the general word of the Lord; there was no rhema in it.
 The problem with the church today is that it lacks the living word of the Lord; instead there are only dead doctrines.
 There is only a passing on of man's preaching. ...Only when we have rhema can we move ahead and have the living water to supply to others.
 What we need is rhema."

 Dr. Shirley Christian also holds that "The Prophetic Word will bring healing, miracles, deliverance and wholeness."
 She holds "so-called prophecy spoken from a knowledge of the Word...is presumption" and what is required is "rather a true prophetic Word filled with he Spirit and life--one directly from God.
 When God gives a word of knowledge, word of wisdom or a prophetic Word on healing, it becomes the Rhema that is filled with Spirit and life.
 The Rhema Word has within it, the spiritual seed that releases faith, life and power.
 Its fulfilment is accomplished through the operation of the Holy Spirit. ...The Lord's will is clear on healing, and we preach and teach it from the Scriptures.
 A minister may believe strongly and speak from his/her faith using a scripture--this Word, if not prophetic, may miss the mark if not united with the sick one's faith.
 But when such a one receives a personal prophecy, a true prophetic Word form the Lord, it contains life-giving power to accomplish the miraculous."
 She holds "a Rhema word" is "receiving a download from God for a person or the Spirit of God directly".
 She holds that Elisha sent such a rhema to Naaman in 2 Kings 5:10 and when he obeyed this "the Word came to pass."
 She goes on to say "In the New Testament, prophets are also active in speaking a Rhema and accomplishing healing--and this continues today."
 She holds that through rhema, prophets today are able to fulfil the mission Jesus laid out in Luke 4:18 including "recovery of sight for the blind".
 Citing Isaiah 50:4 she holds that prophets today can have "the Spirit of Counsel" come upon them and they can speak "a Word of deliverance prophetically for someone", which results in "inner healing begins to manifest in the person."
 She calls on believers to follow 2 Chronicles 20:20 and "Put your trust in His prophets and succeed."